pschool-in/curriculum/content/grammar/new-topics/article-4.md

  She is *a* pretty girl.
  Neil Armstrong was *an* American astronaut.
  This is exactly *the* shirt I was looking for.
- Mr.Iyer is *an* honarary member of our council.
+ Mr.Iyer is *an* honorary member of our council.
  ```

  ## Yes or No